Reno50/OpenGL_RT_Demo/README.md

 # OpenGL_RT_Demo
-A little experiment to test the viability of Ray Tracing through OpenGL vs Typical Rasterization.
+A little experiment to see how viable it is to do raytracing in 3D space in OpenGL.
+So far, no conculusion has been drawn.